OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000192.md

 3. Corrections/improvements to the installation manual
 4. Confirmation that the package still also works with vagrant.

 Packages should be available for both v 3.14.5 (currently operational at UKMO) and v 3.14.7 (currently operational at NWS).
-This will require a point release v 3.14.5.1 and either a v 3.14.7.1 or a v 3.14.8 (TBD).
+This will require a point release v 3.14.5.1 and, because some artefacts are no-longer available from the Forgerock repo, a v 3.14.7.1.